 musical works (e.g. sheet-music);

 artistic works (e.g. paintings, sculpture, cartoons, photographs, illustrations etc);

 audio-visual material (e.g. sound recordings; films - including animations and moving images; radio and television broadcasts).

 [For the purposes of copyright, computer programs are classified as "literary works".]

 Material in all formats is covered: hardcopy, electronic, on the internet, etc.

 Copyright owners have certain rights in relation to their works, including the rights to reproduce the work (e.g. photocopy, print, download or scan it) and communicate it to the public (e.g. make it available online or by electronic transmission).
 There are also moral rights - the right of the author to be identified with their works known as the right of attribution; and the right of integrity is the author's right to object to derogatory treatment of their work.
 Moral rights are independent of the other rights, including economic rights, and continue to exist even after any transfer of the other rights.

 Under Australian copyright law, students may copy and communicate in assignments limited amounts of third-party copyright material for research or study without obtaining the copyright owner's permission provided your use is fair.
 However, by making your work available to potential employers and others outside of the University the fair dealing for research and study protection may be lost.
 You may need to seek the written permission of the copyright owner to communicate such material.
-For more information see the Fair Dealing and the Copying for Research and Study information sheets available from the Australian Copyright Council.
+For more information see the Fair Dealing and the Research and Study information sheets available from the Australian Copyright Council.

 Individuals can manage their risk by reviewing the following questions when considering whether to upload materials to an ePortfolio.